 Candidates will make an appraisal of the impact of technological developments on industrialization in two countries, weighing up their importance or otherwise.
-The two countries may or may not be from the same region.
-Impact may extend beyond the timeframe, but it must be clearly linked to the issue raised in the question.
+The two countries may or may not be from the same region and they may or may not have been contemporaneous with each other.
+Impact may extend beyond the timeframe but they must be clearly linked to the issue raised in the question.
 Candidates may offer equal coverage of the two countries, or they may prioritize their evaluation of one of them.
 However, both countries will be a feature of the response.
 A comparative approach may or may not be used.
 Candidates may appraise the impact of developments in transport, such as railways and canals, in transporting raw materials and finished products.
 New technology, such as the cotton gin and the steam engine, gave impetus to the Industrial Revolution and enabled mass production.
 The use of new technology in agriculture increased yield and helped to feed the new industrial towns.
 Both importance and limitations must be clearly indicated but there does not need to be an equal focus on each.
 Candidates' opinions or conclusions will be presented clearly and supported by appropriate evidence.